Skip to main content

 reflected in this document and is represented as KeyShareEntryPQC

-below, based off of the existing KeyShareEntry from [RFC8446].
+below, based on the existing KeyShareEntry from [RFC8446].
+However,

-However this is modified along with the existing KeyShareEntry
+this is modified along with the existing KeyShareEntry structure to

-Classic McEliece family or RLCE algorithm group, and if it is, then
+belongs from the Classic McEliece family, and if it is, then

-If the opposite is true, where the key exchange algorithm does not
+KeyShareEntryPQC is constructed.
+If the opposite is true, where the

 KeyShareEntry is constructed.
-Note that the "key_exchange" field is
+Note that the "key_exchange" fields

-expanded in KeyShareEntryPQC to accomodate a large public key that is
+are expanded in KeyShareEntryPQC to accommodate a large public key

 struct {